WantingTan/Twitter-Streaming-Data-Analysis/README.md

 # Twitter-Streaming-Data-Analysis
-Text Mining in Pandas and Data Analysis in Hadoop using Twitter API

 As more data is generated, it’s becoming increasingly important to be able to work with real-time data.
 Real-time, or streaming, data is generated continuously, and in the case of the stock market, there can be millions of rows generated every hour.
 Being able to work with streaming data is a critical skill for any aspiring data scientist.
 In this thesis, I’ll use Twitter data as an example and work with Hadoop in virtual machine and pandas data frame in Python.